anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When it is obvious that the goals cannot be reached, don't adjust the goals, adjust the action steps.
+Quote: Go for it now.
+The future is promised to no one.

-By: Confucius
+By: Wayne Dyer